 That arrangement continued until 1989, when the venue (private property, near the Noarlunga Pistol Club) was no longer available.

 In 1990, the event returned to Shepherds Hill and has been there ever since.

 The 24 target FITA Field format commenced in 1992, but with different targets, involving alternating grey and black concentric rings, which reduced in size as the scoring zones increased in value.
-Those targets lasted just 12 months (and were used at the 1992 National Championship in Adelaide), but FITA (now World Archery) saw the error of its ways and the black and yellow targets, that we use today, were introduced soon after.
+Those targets lasted just 2 years (and were used at the 1992 National Championship in Adelaide), but FITA (now World Archery) saw the error of its ways and, from 1994, the deeply unpopular grey targets were removed and the black and yellow targets that we use today, were introduced.